open-craft/legacy-appsembler-api/docs/manual-test-plan.md

 (username "apicreated4"; sorry, that's confusing; password "newpassword"), and verify the user is enrolled in the Open edX Demo Course.

+**NOTE: This next test, for reusing an enrollment code, will fail.
+You will be able to reuse the code even though you should not be able to.
+See [this PR](https://github.com/open-craft/legacy-appsembler-api/pull/5) for details.**

 Test enrolling again with the same code: